Skip to Content

 There were also a couple of photographers who were terrific at portrait pictures.
 While most cruise passengers shy away from photographers, I like to get at least one photo from each cruise.

-One photographer did such an excellent job capturing my “best side,” I ended up going home with eight large prints.
+One photographer did such an excellent job capturing my “best side,” and I ended up going home with eight large prints.

 Final Thoughts